 - The Substance Abuse and Mental Health Services Administration (SAMHSA) found that over 4 million people in the United States abused prescription opioids in the past month.

 Nearly 8% of adolescents from 8th to 12th grade have reportedly abused Vicodin, according to NIDA.
 With the common perception among young people that prescription drugs like Vicodin aren’t as addictive or dangerous as illegal drugs, teens are particularly at risk for developing addictions.
 This is why it is vital that teens are educated on the physical and psychological effects of Vicodin.

 Education on the dangers of alcohol abuse is equally paramount.
 In the United States, alcohol is the most common substance used by teens.
 The CDC found that more than 4,000 underage deaths are caused by alcohol each year.
 Among underage people who consume alcohol, 90% of the drinking behaviors are considered binge drinking.
 Add Vicodin to the mix and young people sharply increase their risk for overdose.

 Alcohol and Vicodin abuse continues to be a major issue amongst adolescents despite the known consequences.
 Teens who drink alcohol are more likely to suffer from interpersonal, school, and social problems, as well as car accidents associated with alcohol consumption.
 NIDA states that this population is also more likely to abuse other drugs, which increases the chances of adverse or fatal effects.

 If you or someone you know is suffering from alcohol or Vicodin abuse, help is available.
-If you are looking to take those first steps toward getting sober, then give us a call at 1-888-744-0069Who Answers?.
+If you are looking to take those first steps toward getting sober, then give us a call for free at .
 You will speak with a treatment support specialist who can help you find the best recovery center for you.